I got so much to do in our remaining busy broadcast hour, so we're going to get right straight to it.

 Simply put, an understanding sense of humanity.

-Because this is going to show people that we're human.
+This is great news for us because this is going to show people that we're human and that we've got credibility.

-And look at here you have a transgender who feels totally at home in the Republican Party.
+And look at here, you have a transgender who feels totally at home in the Republican Party.

 And this is written about here as a big plus for us.